 Summer Books You May Have Missed

 Liane Moriarty always epitomizes book club pick for me, so you can’t go wrong adding her to your summer reading list.
-Alice Love wakes up after collapsing in spin class to discover that she is not a newly married 29 year old pregnant with her first child.
-In actuality, she’s a 30 year old mom of three children going through a brutal divorce.
+Alice Love wakes up after collapsing in spin class to discover that she is not a newly married 29-year-old pregnant with her first child.
+In actuality, she’s a 39-year-old mom of three children going through a brutal divorce.
 With no memory of the last decade, Alice must try to figure out where it all went wrong.
-Summer books are at their best when they are equally entertaining and though-provoking, and What Alice Forgot provides plenty of both.
+Summer books are at their best when they are equally entertaining and thought-provoking, and What Alice Forgot provides plenty of both.

 One of the most powerful memoirs of the last decade, Jeannette Walls recounts the story of her tumultuous childhood.
 She opens the book with the account of how at 3 years old, she ends up hospitalized with severe burns after pouring scalding water on herself when cooking hot dogs for lunch.
 You meet her charming father Rex, equal measures brilliant and paranoid; her mother Rose, selfish and depressed; and her three siblings, trying their best just to survive.
 To quote my husband, “Sometimes someone’s train wreck of a life is fascinating.”